Car charging

 mode: single

-Finally, for simplicity, add the below entities to your HA Dashboard:
+Finally, for simplicity, add the below entities to your HA Dashboard so you can set them when needed:

-Annoyingly, you have to calculate the kWh your vehicle has in total by taking the Percentage left in the car / 100 * Total EV Battery capacity.
+Annoyingly, you have to calculate the kWh your vehicle has in total by taking the Percentage left in the car / 100 * Total Car Battery capacity.

 For example: